How Trees Are Beneficial In Landscaping

 Trees also help to cleanse the air by absorbing the gases in many pollutants, and many other odors

-Trees will help save water, and prevent water pollution
+It will help save water and prevent water pollution

 The shade from the trees will improve slow down water evaporation, and reduce runoff of rainwater by allowing it to run down its bark and into the earth.
-Trees help guard against much of the soil erosion that takes place.
+It helps guard against much of the soil erosion that takes place.
 There leaves and branches prevent children from receiving too much ultraviolet rays.
-A personal benefit of trees is that they provide food.
+A personal benefit of it is that they provide food.
 Fruit and nut trees are particularly individual to have in the garden or as part of the landscaping theme.
-Trees are precious to the environment.
+They are precious to the environment.

 They Are Great For Privacy, Wind Control, and Shade